themattwilliams/website/learn/api-documentation/how-to-choose-an-api-documentation-tool.md

 > **Industry Insight**: In our experience working with API teams, approximately 50% of all OpenAPI descriptions are generated directly from source code annotations.
 This makes robust Git and CI/CD integration crucial for maintaining documentation accuracy and consistency.
 The right tool should seamlessly handle both manually written and code-generated OpenAPI specifications.

-As Taylor Krusen at Redocly noted: "One of the hardest problems when building APIs is getting the API description started.
+As Taylor Krusen noted: "One of the hardest problems when building APIs is getting the API description started.
 Whether you're designing a brand new API or retrofitting an existing API into an OpenAPI description, staring at a blank canvas can feel daunting."

 The right documentation tool transforms this daunting task into a manageable, even enjoyable process.